China News

 Here AFP looks at where the issue currently stands:

-What is fentanyl and where does it come from?
+- What is fentanyl and where does it come from? -

 The United States is facing an epidemic of deaths caused by fentanyl, a synthetic opioid 50 times more powerful than heroin and much easier and cheaper to produce.

-Instead of the drugs being supplied directly via international courier services, it said, chemical components are instead shipped from China to Mexico, where they are then made into fentanyl and smuggled across the border.
+Rather than the drugs being supplied directly via international courier services, it said, chemical components are instead shipped from China to Mexico, where they are then made into fentanyl and smuggled across the border.

-Many of those components are legal in China and have legitimate medical use as painkillers, making prosecution tricky.
+Many of those components are legal in China and have legitimate medical use as painkillers -- making prosecution tricky.

 Beijing, which insisted there is "no such thing as illegal trafficking of fentanyl between China and Mexico", has promised to crack down.

-What has the US done to crack down?
+- What has the US done to crack down? -

-Last October, it slapped sanctions on over two dozen China-based entities and individuals alleged to be the "source of supply" for many US-based narcotics traffickers, dark web vendors, virtual currency money launderers and Mexican cartels.
+In October 2023, it slapped sanctions on over two dozen China-based entities and individuals alleged to be the "source of supply" for many US-based narcotics traffickers, dark web vendors, virtual currency money launderers and Mexican cartels.

 The group, which included a Wuhan-based company and a number of other firms based in Hong Kong and the mainland, was alleged to be responsible for the shipment of approximately 900 kilograms of "seized fentanyl and methamphetamine precursors" shipped to the United States and Mexico.

-What have the US and China agreed to?
+- What have the US and China agreed to? -

-China-US talks on drug control had stalled in the face of some of their worst relations in years.
+China-US talks on drug control stalled in the face of some of their worst relations in years.

-This summer, a counternarcotics working group convened in Washington and China announced it would step up its regulation of three key fentanyl precursors.
+Last summer, a counternarcotics working group convened in Washington and China announced it would step up its regulation of three key fentanyl precursors.

 But it remains to be seen whether the latest curbs will fully stop the cross-border traffickers -- who the Justice Department said "adapt to tightening restrictions".

-Experts say that manufacturers are able to develop new variants of the synthetic precursors faster than they can be identified and added to scheduled lists of substances controlled by Chinese authorities.
+Analysts say that manufacturers are able to develop new variants of the synthetic precursors faster than they can be identified and added to scheduled lists of substances controlled by Chinese authorities.

-Vanda Felbab-Brown, an expert on organised crime at the Brookings Institution, said Beijing needs to take a tougher line against domestic firms involved in the trade.
+Vanda Felbab-Brown, an expert on organised crime at the Brookings Institution, had said Beijing needs to take a tougher line against domestic firms involved in the trade.

-"We are nowhere close to robust indictments, robust prosecutions in either the money laundering sector or smuggling of precursors to the Mexican cartels," she said in a recent podcast.
+"We are nowhere close to robust indictments, robust prosecutions in either the money laundering sector or smuggling of precursors to the Mexican cartels," she said in a podcast.

-Will the tariffs work?
+- Will the tariffs work? -

-But whether threatening tariffs will spur greater action from Beijing is unclear.
+Whether tariffs will spur greater action from Beijing is unclear.

 Compounding the problem are expansive money laundering networks that underpin the trade, which experts say requires closer coordination between Washington and Beijing to curb.

-"International drug cartels are increasingly turning to specialized Chinese criminal gangs for swift, cheap and secure money laundering services," wrote Zongyuan Zoe Liu, in a September report for the Council on Foreign Relations.
+"International drug cartels are increasingly turning to specialized Chinese criminal gangs for swift, cheap and secure money laundering services," wrote Zongyuan Zoe Liu in a September report for the Council on Foreign Relations.

 "Obtaining support from Beijing to stop the flow of illicit fentanyl and its precursor chemicals is an important first step in addressing the supply problem," Liu wrote.